chazingtheinfinite/canada-transit-study/README.md

 ---

+### Publicly Available Dataset

+The dataset collected as part of this study can be found in the following [Google Drive Folder](https://drive.google.com/drive/folders/1qddHCILX0fAOar8fmZMAVHubi_H0eFhe?usp=sharing).

+---

+### Notice

 This work resulted from a collaboration with Statistics Canada and all opinions and conclusions drawn from the work are of the main authors and do not reflect the opinions of Statistics Canada and/or any affiliates.